SCORESHEET FANTASY BASEBALL: AL DRAFT / RULES PACKET

 Pitching and Defense Lineup Card Explanations

 Whenever a pitcher exceeds his hook number, he is taken out of the game.
-The hook number is the total number of runs he has given up that game, plus half the number of runners currently on base that he's responsible for (unearned runs only count as half a run in the hook number).
-Ties are broken by considering what side the pitcher throws from and the current batter bats from.
-Regular hook numbers for pitchers listed in your starting rotation must be at least 3.
+The hook number is the total number of runs he has given up in a game, plus half the number of runners currently on base for which he is responsible (unearned runs only count as half of a run when calculating the hook number).
+Ties are broken by considering from which side the pitcher throws and from which side the current batter bats.
+Regular hook numbers for pitchers listed in your starting rotation must be at least "3".

 Hook Number to Take Out for Closer:

 A starting pitcher will be replaced by a closer (if one is listed on your lineup card and has innings available) when the hook number for bringing in your closer is reached.
 This only applies in "Scoresheet save situations", defined as when the score is tied; or when you are leading but the other team has the potential tying run on base, batting, or on deck.
 Closers will only come into tied games if they have plenty of innings available (at least one for each game remaining that week.)
 There is a slight "fatigue factor" for Scoresheet pitchers, resulting in them pitching a little worse as the game progresses.
 Even so, we recommend that hook numbers for closers to come in should probably not be below "2" - if your starter is pitching a great game, you probably want to leave him in the game.
 (The hook number for closer to come in CAN be lower than "3".)

 Prefer to Face Teams: